-July 5, 1863, General J. H. Morgan’s Raiders battled Lieutenant Colonel Charles S. Hanson’s small Union force for nearly six hours in Lebanon.
+July 5, 1863, Morgan’s Raiders battled Lieutenant Colonel Charles Hanson’s small Union force for nearly six hours in Lebanon.
 During the fight, the Confederates pushed the federals through the town.
 The Union troops used the L & N Railroad Depot as a defensive position, and Morgan tried to burn them out by setting fire to nearby buildings.
 The strategy worked, and the Union troops surrendered.
-The raiders burned Lebanon’s clerk’s office along with treason indictments against some of his men.
+The Raiders burned Lebanon’s clerk’s office along with treason indictments against some of his men.
 Roadside History: A Guide to Kentucky Highway Markers edited by Melba Porter Hay, Dianne Wells, Thomas H. Appleton, Jr., Thomas H. Appleton; pg:30

 July 5, 1951, Army PFC Ralph Middleton from Harlan County died in the Korean War.